semi-lab/semi-lab.github.io/_pages/projects.md

                   <h3 class="card-title">
                   </h3>
                   <p class="card-text">
-                    In-space Manufacturing and In-situ Resource Utilization (ISRU) enable the fabrication of components and extraction of essential resources directly from extraterrestrial materials, reducing Earth dependence and enhancing the sustainability of space missions.
+                  In-space Manufacturing and In-situ Resource Utilization (ISRU) enable the fabrication of components and the extraction of essential resources directly from extraterrestrial materials, reducing dependence on Earth.
+By converting lunar and Martian regolith into structural, functional, and energy-relevant materials, these approaches support autonomous construction, habitat development, and on-demand repair.
                   </p>
                   <div class="row ml-1 mr-1 p-0"></div>
                 </div>